 The events depicted are based on someone’s life and show that abuse can occur in even the most privileged of settings.
 And that’s where the brilliance and cult cinema goodness of Mommie Dearest lies.
 The abuse depicted in the film isn’t being inflicted by a white trash Mom in a trailer park.
 Rather, it’s in opulent settings.
 It’s reality versus the image that has been carefully crafted by Hollywood and the many press agencies and fan magazines.
 It’s the fact that the abuse is being inflicted by one of Hollywood’s biggest stars.
 It’s so unexpected with the surface being scratched away to reveal the dark underbelly of Christina and Joan’s private lives.
 Any film that contains a sequence involving a member of the Hollywood A-list (and not to mention that she’s dressed in a bathrobe and Alice band whilst slathered in face cream) beating her adopted child with a wire hanger will always be brutal but will always cause the audience to open their eyes wide and outwardly exclaim ‘What the fuck!’
 This is nearer to The Exorcist than the ‘campathon’ others would have you believe.

-And with such bizarre situations, there is a level of dark humour present that is closer to gallows humour than out and out ‘laugh out loud’ comedy.
-This is in the same way that certain sequences are funny within The Texas Chain Saw Massacre (‘Look what your brother did to the door!’) or Taxi Driver (during the Dantes Inferno-esque climax to the film Iris screams that Travis not shoot a client she is with with Travis completely ignoring her and shooting him anyway.
+And with such bizarre situations, there is a level of dark humour present that is closer to gallows humour than out-and-out ‘laugh out loud’ comedy.
+This is in the same way that certain sequences are funny within The Texas Chain Saw Massacre (‘Look what your brother did to the door!’) or Taxi Driver (during the Dantes Inferno-esque climax to the film, Iris screams that Travis does not shoot a client she is with Travis completely ignoring her and shooting him anyway.
 This sequence wouldn’t be funny if it wasn’t within a truly gruesome sequence at the climax of a very dark movie).